CFWidget/updatejson/README.md

 ## API

 The CurseForge UpdateJson API is available at https://curseupdate.com.
-Project update jsons can be retrieved by making a GET request to this endpoint where the URL contains 2 pieces of information.
+Please also refer here for the full documentation

 `GET https://curseupdate.com/{projectId}/{modid}?ml={loader}`